DZS to Present at the 25th Annual Needham Growth Conference

 About DZS

-DZS Inc. (NASDAQ: DZSI) is a global leader in access and optical edge infrastructure and cloud software solutions.
+DZS Inc. DZSI is a global leader in access and optical edge infrastructure and cloud software solutions.

 DZS, the DZS logo, and all DZS product names are trademarks of DZS Inc. Other brand and product names are trademarks of their respective holders.
 Specifications, products, and/or product names are all subject to change.